ikouchiha47/ikouchiha47.github.io/_posts/2024-02-05-how-containers-work.markdown

 This eventually causes `init` of the host process, and the state change, and `creation of process` fails because PID cannot be allocated, resulting in the error, `Cannot allocate memory`

+**setuid** or set user id

+The Unix and Linux access rights flags setuid and setgid allow users to run an executable with the file system permissions of the executable's owner or group respectively and to change behaviour in directories.

+When the setuid or setgid attributes are set on an executable file, then any users able to execute the file will automatically execute the file with the privileges of the file's owner (commonly root) and/or the file's group, depending upon the flags set.

+This allows the system designer to permit trusted programs to be run which a user would otherwise not be allowed to execute.

 ## References: